mdn/browsercompat/docs/draft/issues.rst

   browser support for a feature.
 * We need to decide on the URIs for the API and the developer resources.
   This is being tracked by `Bugzilla 1050458`_.
+* In browsers_, it seems like icon won't be generally useful.
+What format should the icon be?
+What size?
+It may be more useful to use the slug for deciding between icons designed for the local implementation.

 Interesting MDN Pages